 We conclude this section with the remark that the number of facets of $R_T$ varies widely for different tree topologies.
 For a tree with $n$ leaves and no cluster nodes, there are $2n-3$ facets of $R_T$ corresponding to each non-negativity condition and each of the facets arising from adjacent nodes.
 In contrast, the following is an example of a construction of trees with exponentially many facets.

 \begin{example} Let $m$ be a positive integer.
 We construct a tree $T_m$ with $4m+5$ leaves as follows.
 Begin with a path, or ``spine", of length $m$.
-To the top node of this spine, attach the root of the tree with a single pendant leaf in its other subtree.
-Attach a balanced 4-leaf tree descended from ever node of the spine, with two attached to the node at the bottom of the spine.
+To the top node of this spine, attach a single pendant leaf; this top node becomes the root of $T_m$.
+Attach a balanced 4-leaf tree descended from every node of the spine, with two attached to the node at the bottom of the spine.
 There are $2m + 1$ cluster nodes in $T_m$: the nodes that are in the spine and the root of each of the balanced 4-leaf trees descended from the spine.
 Figure \ref{fig:exponentialfacets} depicts this tree for $m=3$.

 Let $S$ be the set of all nodes in the spine, and let $A$ be any set of nodes immediately descended from a spine node.
 Then $S\cup A$ is a cluster.
 Clusters of this form account for $2^{m+1}$ facets of $R_T$ for this $(4m+5)$-leaf tree.